bmc/brizzled/id/80/index.md

         logging.debug('Article %d just went from draft to published. ' 'Alerting the media.' % article.id)
         alert_the_media()
+{% endhighlight %}

 Determining that the article was just published is trivial.
 If it *has* just been published, we call a (new) `alert_the_media()` function.

 ### The `alert_the_media()` function

 This function sends the appropriate alerts to whichever external web sites we think should hear about new articles.
 Currently, that's only Technorati, but we might want to add more later, so it doesn't hurt to put this logic in a separate function.

 The `alert_the_media()` function is simple enough:

+{% highlight python %}
     def alert_the_media():
         # Right now, we only alert Technorati
         ping_technorati()
+{% endhighlight %}

 ### The `ping_technorati()` function